Published on July 23rd, 2020 | by Subhash Nair0

 Why it’s Scary That 30K Urus and Bentayga SUVs have been made

-Here’s a hard truth to digest, Lamborghini just produced 10,000 Urus SUVs this month.
+Here’s a hard truth to digest, Lamborghini just produced their 10,000th Urus SUVs this month.
 And last month, Bentley produced their 20,000th Bentayga SUV.
 Think about how insane that is.
 Neither the Urus nor the Bentayga have any sort of heritage to their nameplates.
 Neither brand has ever DARED to build an SUV until 2016 (2017 for Lamborghini).
 And within a few short years, both models are amongst the best selling models either brand has EVER sold.

 These vehicles must be a lot more profitable than the supercars and luxury limousines that Lamborghini and Bentley traditionally sell.
 I mean, imagine pumping in all that money on a big V12 or W12 only to sell a handful of units to the same circle of clients.
 But with these SUVs, a lot of the production costs are split between VW Group brands.
 Both are built on the MLBevo chassis and adapt existing engines from the group as well.

 Now, we’re not saying these are easy vehicles to make.
 In fact, it takes a huge team of talented engineers and designers to overcome the weight and proportion issues, to give each SUV its own unique character and to teaser out certain characteristics from shared hardware.
 We’re quite sure no one else but VW Group could pull something like this off.

 But let’s also not distract ourselves from the bottom line here.
 These are not ‘eco friendly’ SUVs.
 Even Bentayga Hybrid models produce 79g/km of CO2, versus something like 49g/km on the Volvo XC90 T8.